 RELATED: 13 Bottom-of-the-Jar Tips to Make Your Grocery Budget Stretch Further

 Rach's favorite use for leftover leafy carrot tops is to turn it into pesto!

-Pour it over pasta, smear it on sandwiches -- the choice is yours!
-And, since pesto freezes beautifully you could easily make a few batches and stash ‘em into the freezer for whenever the mood strikes you.
-Click here for the recipe.
+Pour it over pasta, smear it on sandwiches — the choice is yours!
+And, since pesto freezes beautifully you could easily make a few batches and stash 'em in the freezer for whenever the mood strikes you.
+Get Rach's recipe for Carrot Top Pesto here.

 HOW TO USE UP: Miscellaneous Veggie Scraps

-We tend to waste the hearts of vegetables (think the core of iceberg lettuce and broccoli stump).
-Go get yourself a mandoline and thinly slice ‘em up to make a pretty salad, or as Curtis calls it, a carpaccio.
-Get the recipe here.
+We tend to waste the hearts of vegetables (think the core of iceberg lettuce and broccoli stumps).
+Go get yourself a mandoline and thinly slice 'em up to make a pretty salad, or as Curtis calls it, a carpaccio.
+Get Chef Curtis Stone's recipe for Carpaccio here.

-“This would otherwise be trash, that’s what’s so awesome!” says Curtis.
+"This would otherwise be trash, that's what's so awesome!" he says.

 HOW TO USE UP: Garbanzo Bean Juice

-“Anything that you can think of as a meringue, you can use it sweet or savory,” says Curtis.
+"Anything that you can think of as a meringue, you can use it sweet or savory," Curtis says.